-With two all-weather arenas, new clubrooms, toilet blocks, more off-street parking to accommodate for horse floats, grooming pens among some of the upgrades, riders will be provided with a modern and safe space to enjoy.
-The design also includes installing solar power as well as planting 140 native trees to enhance the natural environment and protect the local waterways.
+The new Wainoni Park Pony Club facility is now complete.
+The facility provides riders with a modern and safe space to enjoy and includes two all-weather arenas, new clubrooms, toilet blocks, additional off-street parking to accommodate horse floats, and grooming pens.
+The project included installing solar power as well as planting 140 native trees to enhance the natural environment and protect the local waterways.

-Watch an artist's impression of the proposed new pony club centre at Wainoni Park.
+Watch an artist's impression of the new pony club centre at Wainoni Park:

 The exciting development will include four hockey turfs meet FIH Global Elite / FIH National level standards, a two-storey pavilion, seating for at least 450 spectators, 370 carparks, and become the competition and training base for all North Harbour Hockey’s clubs, schools and regional programmes.
 Additionally it will become the training base for the Vantage Black Sticks and home of Hockey New Zealand’s high performance programme placing a local, regional and international spotlight firmly on North Harbour.